 - High payment processing costs.
 Believe it or not, manual tasks come with high-dollar expenses.
 Additionally, the time spent managing paper payments makes it hard to take advantage of early payment discounts.
 When cutting out paper payments and invoices, companies can cut payment processing costs in half.

 - Lack of control and visibility.
-No one knows the exact date and time a mailed check will be delivered to your office.
+Usually no one knows the exact date and time a mailed check will be delivered to your office.
 To further complicate the process, who knows if the check will be delivered to the right department on time?
 Lost and bounced checks are only a few of the accounts payable problems that come from the lack of visibility and control of the check process.

 - The risk of late payments.
 Consider the time it takes to manually go through all the steps of paying with a paper check.
 Often, paper-based AP processes slow down the payment process and waiting for checks to be sent via snail mail often leads to late payments.